 Are all predictive dreams the same?

 Precognitive: These are essentially dreams where you may have had a thought prior to the dream which influenced the events which then happen or, as a result of the dream the thought became possible.
-An example of this would be you had a thought the milkman would deliver the milk tomorrow (as he or she always does), you dream this happens and indeed it does.
-Technically, this is a dream predicting the future but it’s based on the fact that you knew it would happen.
+Let’s say you think about a meeting at work tomorrow, which you know is going to happen and you dream about it the night before.
+The meeting goes ahead, so although the dream is predicting the future, it’s based on the fact you knew it would happen.
 In the same way, you may have a dream that you speak to an old friend and over the course of the next few days you set about, perhaps even subconsciously, putting various steps in place to make that possible.
-It may surprise you when they call you, but it may be that in some way you’ve been inadvertently sending out messages for them to get in touch.
+It may surprise you when they call you, but it may be that in some way you’ve been inadvertently putting things in place (e.g. mentioning it to a mutual friend) so they get in touch.

-Prophetic: These are the ones that can really blow the mind.
+Prophetic: These can blow the mind!
 You have a dream about something, perhaps a natural disaster or global event, only to discover that it then comes true.
 Many people cancelled their tickets aboard the R.M.S.
 Titanic on the strength of the fact that they dreamt it would sink.
 Sometimes known as ‘Omen Dreams’ thankfully, they’re not all doom and gloom.
 Prophecies in dreams can take the form of dreaming of a friend’s pregnancy or engagement, even though you haven’t spoken to them (or anyone they know) in weeks.
+I will add that just because you dream something, doesn’t mean it’s going to come true.
+Often it’s the fear of something bad happening, that can initiate the dream about it.
+(Take the example of dreaming of a death of a loved one).

 Prodromal (or prognostic): Psychiatrist Dr Robin Royston, suggested in an article which appeared in the Times in 2004 that dreams can also highlight signs of illness within the body through their symbolised content and the language we use to describe them.